rjdeliveryomaha/courierinvoice/README.md

 The ``` action ``` property is used by ``` $ticket->cancelTicket() ```.

 The special property ``` multiTicket ``` can contain an array of ticket data sets for batch creation or updating.
-Ex: Update two tickets; one is being delivery the other returned to the same address.
+Ex: Update two tickets; one is being delivered the other returned to the same address.

 ```php
 $data['multiTicket'] = [